LOOKING TO BUY A CAVOODLE?CHECK OUT -> Our Guide to Buying Your First Cavoodle!

 Dudi Dog Nail Clippers and Trimmer

-Dudi Dog Nail Clippers and Trimmer - with Quick Safety Guard to Avoid Over-Cutting Toenail - Grooming Razor Sharp Blades for Small Medium Large Breeds (Blue)
+Dudi Dog Nail Clippers and Trimmer - with Safety Guard to Avoid Over-Cutting Nails - Razor Sharp Blades - Sturdy Non Slip Handles for Pet Grooming at Home ( Blue-Black ))

 SEE ON AMAZON AUS